eluzix/claritus-website/content/_index.md

 ##History

-historyTitle: Your History Matters
+historyTitle: Your history matters

-historyText: Measure your portfolio’s performance over time easily and accurately. <br/> Your holding history has huge value, with Claritus you benefit from performance analytics and cross asset performance comparisons to help grow your wealth.
+historyText: With Claritus, you can measure your portfolio's performance over time easily and accurately.
+Use Claritus' dynamic analytics and portfolio cross-asset comparisons to make intelligent and informed financial decisions.
+  <br/></br>Your holding history has huge value

 ##FAQ